Introduction to Permissions

 Assigning Permissions to Users and Groups

 In Oxide, permissions allow you to control which commands and functions a user or group can use.
-This includes Oxide commands, Rust server commands, and commands provided by installed plugins.
-Permissions in Oxide are assigned by using the oxide.grant
+This includes Oxide commands, game server commands, and commands provided by installed plugins.

 - To check a user's permissions: